 - version describes the major and minor version of the OpenGL context we are creating - profile should ideally always be core, but we leave it configurable for those who might want to include legacy OpenGL code permanently or temporary.
-Do note that not using core profile will exclude the project from working on certain setups and may have unexpected side effects.

-- any: glfw.OPENGL_ANY_PROFILE,

-- core: glfw.OPENGL_CORE_PROFILE,

-- compat: glfw.OPENGL_COMPAT_PROFILE,

-- forward_compat True, is required for the project to work on OS X and drivers only supporting forward compatibility.
+Do note that not using core profile will exclude the project from working on certain setups and may have unexpected side effects. - any: glfw.OPENGL_ANY_PROFILE, - core: glfw.OPENGL_CORE_PROFILE, - compat: glfw.OPENGL_COMPAT_PROFILE, - forward compat True, is required for the project to work on OS X

-Note: To make your project work on OS X you cannot move past version 4.1 (sadly).
+The default opengl version is 4.1.
+Some older systems might need that tuned down to 3.3, but generally 4.1 is widely supported.
+To make your project work on OS X you cannot move past version 4.1 (sadly).
 This doesn't mean we cannot move past 4.1, but as of right now we focus on implementing features up to 4.1.